apichlkostner/CarND-Vehicle-Detection/README.md

 ![Udacity dataset](output_images/udacity_dataset.jpg)

 ### Video
 The images from the video are splitted to smaller samples which are classified by hand to get more non-car samples from the target images (hard negative mining).
+This is done in `DataGeneration.py` in the method `create_training_data()` of the class `TrainingDataGenerator`.

 ## Validation data
 Most of the vehicle images used here are from video sequences so many images are very similar to other images.
 So a random train/test split is not the best way to find optimal model parameters.